 - Posting pictures of someone online to try to embarrass or scare them.

 If you are engaged in stalking another person, get help by setting up an appointment in the Counseling Center (410.543.6070).
-Stalking is a violation of Salisbury University's Code of Conduct.
+Stalking is a violation of Salisbury University's Code of Community Standards.

 Stalking is a serious crime and can significantly disrupt a student's college experience.
 The stress caused by being stalked can lead to a variety of symptoms including difficulty sleeping (either unable to stay or fall asleep), anxiety, depression, anger, fearfulness and constantly feeling "on edge".
 Stalking may also disrupt a student's life in other ways such as having to change their phone number, change their residence or change other aspects of their life.